-Syntax N filename[,filename,filename,] Description Use this option to specify that all content in one or more files is treated as if it had the root attribute.
-This means that it is included in the application whether or not it is referenced from the rest of the application.
-Note: Modules will still be removed at link time if they are not referenced, so root content in a non-referenced module will not be included in the application.
-Use the linker options -A myFile.r99 and -N myFile.r99 at the same time to make sure that all modules in the file are kept and that all content in the file is treated as root.
-Syntax -n[c] Description Use this option to ignore all local (non-public) symbols in the input modules.
+Use this option to ignore all local (non-public) symbols in the input modules.
 This option speeds up the linking process and can also reduce the amount of host memory needed to complete a link.
 If -n is used, locals will not appear in the list file cross-reference and will not be passed on to the output file.

 Use -nc to ignore just compiler-generated local symbols, such as jump or constant labels.
 These are usually only of interest when debugging at assembler level.

 Note: Local symbols are only included in files if they were compiled or assembled with the appropriate option to specify this.

+-n[c]

-X This option is related to the Output options in the linker category in the IAR Embedded Workbench IDE.
-Syntax -Oformat[,variant][=filename]
+This option is related to the Output options in the linker category in the IAR Embedded Workbench IDE.

-format

-The format of the output file you are creating.

-vari ant A modifier that creates a variant of the specified $format$.
-This is the same modifier as given after the $-Y$ or $-y$ option. file ename The name of the output file.
+Syntax -Oformat[,variant][=filename] Parameters format The format of the output file you are creating. variant A modifier that creates a variant of the specified format .
+This is the same modifier as given after the $-Y$ or $-y$ option. filename The name of the output file.
 If no filename is specified, the output file will be given the same name as a previously specified output file, or the name given in a -0 option, with the default extension for the format.
 (Typically you would want all output files specified using the -0 option to have the same filename.)
 If filename begins with a . (a period), it will be used as the filename extension and the name of the file will be as if no name was specified.
-Description Use this option to create one or more output files, possibly with in a variant of the specified output format.
+Description Use this option to create one or more additional output files, possibly with in a variant of the specified output format.
 Any number of -0 command line options can be specified.
+Example -Odebug=foo -Omotorola=.s -Ointel-exten -Oelf,as=\M

-Example -Omc -Oin -Odebug=foo -Omotorola=.s99 -Ointel-extended,1=abs.x -Oelf,as=\MyElfCode\myApp.elf This This will result in: • or • one output file named foo.dbg, using the UBROF format • or ne output file named foo.s99, using the MOTOROLA format • one output file named abs.x, using the INTEL-EXTENDED format just as if -Y1 had also been specified • named myApp.elf created in the overlying directory MyElfCode, format just as if -yas had also been specified -o, o confi r -y options. ced by using -0 will be in addition to those produced by using the $-F$, This means that extra output files can be added to the linker despite that this feature is not supported in the IAR Embedded IDE- -only one ou cified-or its corresponding option in the IAR Embedded Workbench tput file is generated, using the UBROF format and selecting special odules for IAR C-SPY.
-See also - o , pa age 60, and O utput format variants, page 81. option is relat edded Workbe ted to the Extra output options in the linker category in the IAR ench IDE.
+This will result in:

+- one output file named foo.dbg, using the UBROF format - one output file named foo.s99, using the MOTOROLA format - one output file named abs.x, using the INTEL-EXTENDED format just as if -Y1 had also been specified - one output file named myApp.elf created in the overlying directory MyElfCode, using the ELF format just as if -yas had also been specified

+Output files produced by using -0 will be in addition to those produced by using the -F, -0, or -y options.
+This means that extra output files can be added to the linker configuration file despite that this feature is not supported in the IAR Embedded Workbench IDE.

+Note: If -r is specified-or its corresponding option in the IAR Embedded Workbench IDE-only one output file is generated, using the UBROF format and selecting special runtime library modules for IAR C-SPY.